Source: OpenText/Capgemini World Quality Report 2025-26 (n=1,800, 33 countries)

 The document problem

-The typical test strategy remains a 40-page Confluence artifact written during a project’s optimistic early weeks, reviewed once by stakeholders who lack the technical context to challenge it, and never updated.
+The typical test strategy remains a 40-page Confluence artifact written during a project’s optimistic opening weeks, reviewed once by stakeholders who lack the technical context to challenge it, and then quietly abandoned.
 The World Quality Report found that 67% of test strategies were more than six months out of date.
-In an industry where deployment frequency has increased 35% year-over-year according to DORA’s 2025 report, a strategy written six months ago describes a system that no longer exists.
+In an industry where deployment frequency increased 35% year-over-year according to DORA’s 2025 report, a strategy written six months ago often describes a system that no longer exists.

-This is not a documentation problem.
-It is an incentive problem.
-The person who writes the test strategy is rewarded for its completeness at the time of creation.
-Nobody is measured on its accuracy six months later.
-The strategy becomes a compliance artifact — evidence that planning occurred — rather than an operational tool that guides daily testing decisions.
+This is not chiefly a documentation failure.
+It is an incentive failure.
+The person who writes the test strategy is rewarded for its completeness at the moment of approval.
+Almost nobody is measured on its accuracy two quarters later.
+So the strategy becomes a compliance artifact — evidence that planning occurred — rather than an operational tool that guides daily testing decisions.

-One illustrative failure mode: a financial services firm with 1,200 engineers developed a 60-page test strategy in Q1 that mandated complete API contract testing across 47 microservices.
-By Q3, the teams responsible had quietly replaced it with ad hoc integration testing — not because the mandate was wrong, but because the strategy had been written without consulting the engineers responsible for third-party service integrations.
-Three of those services had no sandbox environment.
+The result is familiar.
+Teams inherit a document that prescribes contract tests, environment standards and coverage targets with great confidence, then discover that the delivery system cannot support them.
+A financial-services firm with 1,200 engineers, for example, produced a 60-page strategy in Q1 that mandated complete API contract testing across 47 microservices.
+By Q3, the teams had fallen back to ad hoc integration testing — not because the mandate was irrational, but because the strategy had been written without the engineers responsible for third-party integrations.
+Three critical services had no sandbox environment.
 The strategy had assumed they did.

 The automation fantasy

-Test strategies routinely commit to automation targets that the organisation lacks the infrastructure, skills, or budget to achieve.
-According to the LinkedIn article “Your AI Testing Tools Won’t Save You” published in December 2025, the median organisation achieved fewer than 30% of its stated automation goals within planned timeframes.
-The remaining 70% was deferred, descoped, or quietly abandoned.
+Once strategy becomes theatre, automation is usually where the script turns expensive.
+Test strategies routinely commit to automation targets that the organisation lacks the infrastructure, skills or budget to achieve.
+According to the December 2025 LinkedIn article “Your AI Testing Tools Won’t Save You”, the median organisation achieved fewer than 30% of its stated automation goals within planned timeframes.
+The remaining 70% was deferred, descoped or quietly abandoned.

 The pattern is predictable.
 A strategy mandates 80% automation coverage.
-The team automates the easy tests first — login flows, simple CRUD operations, happy-path scenarios.
-These reach 40% coverage quickly and the progress charts look encouraging.
-Then the team encounters integration tests, tests requiring complex data setups, and tests dependent on third-party services.
+The team automates the easy tests first — login flows, simple CRUD operations and happy-path scenarios.
+These reach 40% coverage quickly, so progress charts look healthy.
+Then the team reaches integration tests, complex data setups and dependencies on third-party services.
 Progress stalls.
-The remaining 40% would cost three times as much as the first 40%, and nobody budgeted for that.
+The remaining 40% costs far more than the first 40%, and nobody budgeted for the asymmetry.

-Qyrus’s 2026 Guide to Software Testing Cost Estimation documented this dynamic precisely: organisations that forecasted automation costs based on initial pilot results underestimated total programme costs by an average factor of 2.8.
-The pilot’s clean, well-documented APIs bore little resemblance to the sprawling reality of enterprise software.
-The hidden costs of maintaining those automation assets compound the problem further — as explored in Test automation’s hidden ledger: the costs nobody budgets for.
+Qyrus’s 2026 Guide to Software Testing Cost Estimation describes why.
+Organisations that forecast automation costs from early pilot results underestimated total programme costs by an average factor of 2.8.
+Pilot systems tend to have cleaner APIs, narrower workflows and more senior attention than the estate that follows.
+The hidden costs of maintaining those automation assets compound the problem further — as explored in Test automation’s hidden ledger: costs nobody budgets.

 References